Discovery intent

 What you get

-Clear internal links into higher-intent pages and implementation guides.
+Internal links into STL generation, print settings, sizing, and implementation guides.

-A task-first framing for teams evaluating physical QR deployment.
+A task-first framing for teams evaluating physical QR deployment instead of novelty 3D effects.

 FAQ